I beg to move,

 Some might say that there has been a shortage or a short-termism in our own training of medical staff, and that issue also has to be addressed in the future.
 However, it takes a very long time to train doctors and nurses.
 We must therefore consider the much-needed and valued services that we have at this time and at least for the next decade in relation to our staffing model.

 Reciprocal healthcare and the European health insurance card, or EHIC, have already been mentioned.
 It seems very important, particularly for people who have the most chronic illnesses and who are moving from the UK to the EU, or who are on holiday, and for those coming here from the EU, that we have some form of arrangement in that regard for the future.
 I must say that I have had some difficulties with the EHIC in the past, with my own family, in being able to utilise it appropriately in some countries.
-However, it is not until something is lost entirely that its merit and value is realised.
+However, it is not until something is lost entirely that its merit and value are realised.
 I do not think that it has been a perfect system by any means.
 However, it is certainly something that we want to retain and ensure is still available to us in future, particularly for some of the most vulnerable people, who still wish to be independent and to travel but who may find it extremely difficult to afford insurance, and therefore might otherwise put themselves at risk.

-The Health Committee heard a lot of evidence about life sciences when producing this report.
-I have been astounded by the evidence we have been given about just how world-leading our life sciences are at the current time.
+The Committee heard a lot of evidence about life sciences when producing this report.
+I have been astounded by the evidence we have been given about just how world-leading our life sciences are.
 I have to say that that is not something I was acutely aware of, even given all my years in the NHS, but we have world-leading life sciences.
 We have some of the top researchers and we have been involved in, and leading, some of the most crucial clinical trials.
 We must ensure that we hold that position in future.
 That is a real issue, because there is a concern that if those who are very much at the top of their game in research are unable to continue to lead on clinical trials from the UK, they might seek to leave.
 We cannot allow that to happen, because it would plunge our world-leading life sciences sector into the depths.

 It was Rare Disease Day just a few weeks ago, and I took part in it.
 We sang outside Westminster tube station to raise awareness of rare diseases.
 Rare diseases are of course rare, so many people do not experience them.
 However, there are many types of rare disease, so it is quite usual that some of us will know at least someone who has experienced or is living with a rare disease.
 It is crucial that people with rare diseases participate in clinical trials, because we need them in order to make progress on prognosis and find the best treatments.
 We need to ensure that we maintain that collaboration with the EU, because otherwise patients on the ground will suffer.